 International tourism is a key and vital economic driver in building a country’s economy.
-In 2018, over 82 million international travellers visited Spain spending not less than 98 million euros during their trip, an increase of 3,1% since 2017.
+In 2018, over 82 million international travellers visited Spain spending not less than 98 million euros, an increase of 3,1% since 2017.
 And these numbers are only expected to increase.

 According to Spain’s Sustainable Tourism Strategy for 2030 drafted by the Spanish National Government, a key objective regarding the Spanish tourism is the attraction of international travellers who appreciate Spain’s authentic cultural, artistic, historical, natural and social heritage of the places they visit and who manage to spend an above average amount at the destination.

-How can you ensure that you as a destination marketer are aligned to the national tourism strategy and manage to attract more international travellers?
+How can you ensure that you as a destination marketer are aligned to the national tourism strategy?
+How can you attract more international travellers?
 Here are some digital marketing strategies you can implement right away:

 1. Customize your website and apps to suit foreign visitors

 Your website and apps can work as a good reflection of your brand’s identity.
-You can give your website and apps a global reach by translating the content of your pages in the native languages of your target markets and do not forget to include emerging markets such as Asia and Africa.
+You can give your website and apps a global reach by translating the content of your pages in the native languages of your target markets.
+Do not forget to include emerging markets such as Asia and Africa.
 For example, did you know that Chinese tourists almost doubled their travels to Europe in the first half of 2018, compared with the same period in 2017?

 At minimum, you’ll want to translate your content into English.